 Most People Don’t Know About This Unique Spot In Idaho Covered In Ancient Petroglyphs

-Did you know that there are ancient carvings right here in Idaho?
-Located right along the Snake River is Idaho’s one and only archaeological park, which contains hundreds of petroglyphs dating back between 10,000 and 12,000 years old!
-Celebration Park and Wees Bar are places you absolutely have to visit to see these ancient artifacts with your own eyes.
-Not only are the ancient carvings incredibly well preserved, the area is absolutely beautiful and you’re bound to see some wildlife.
+Did you know that there are ancient petroglyphs in Idaho?
+Located right along the Snake River is Idaho’s one and only archaeological park, which contains hundreds of petroglyphs dating back between 10,000 and 12,000 years!
+Celebration Park and Wees Bar are places you absolutely have to visit to see this ancient rock art in Idaho with your own eyes.
+Not only are the ancient carvings incredibly well preserved, but the area is absolutely beautiful and you’re bound to see some wildlife, along with the famous Idaho petroglyphs.
 The best part?
-This incredibly fun and informative experience will only cost you a $2 park entrance fee.
+A visit to the petroglyphs in Idaho will only cost you a nominal park entrance fee.

 Have you seen the Celebration Park petroglyphs?
 What about the petroglyphs at Wees bar?
 Let us know about your experience!
 Looking for another unique park to visit after visiting these petroglyphs in Idaho?
 Check out the World Center for Birds of Prey!

 Petroglyphs in Idaho aren’t the only way to peek into the state’s past.
 There are actually lots of historic sites in Idaho, where you can experience the good old days firsthand.

 OnlyInYourState may earn compensation through affiliate links in this article.

 Address: Celebration Park Road, Celebration Pk Rd, Idaho 83641, USA

 What are the most well known parks in Idaho?